Tim Wallach: Personal life

-Tim has three sons (Matt, Brett and Chad) with his wife, Lori.
+Wallach has three sons (Matt, Brett and Chad) with his wife, Lori.
 Matt was drafted by the Dodgers in the 22nd round of the 2007 MLB draft as a catcher out of California State University Fullerton.
 Brett was drafted by the Dodgers as a pitcher in the 3rd round of the 2009 MLB draft out of Orange Coast College and then traded to the Chicago Cubs in 2010.
 Chad was a catcher for California State University Fullerton who was selected by the Miami Marlins in the 5th round of the 2013 MLB draft and was traded to the Cincinnati Reds in 2014.
 Chad was named Miami Marlins Minor League Player of the Month for June 2014 and was the starting catcher for the South Atlantic League Northern Division All-Stars in June 2014 as a member of the Greensboro Grasshoppers.
-On August 25, 2017, Chad Wallach was called up by the Reds.
+On August 25, 2017, Chad was called up by the Reds.

 Wallach's nickname, "Eli", is in reference to actor Eli Wallach.